A calculus for flow categories: Proof of main theorem

-\begin{definition} A framed flow category $\cC$ of homological width $3$ is said to be in \emph{Baues--Hennes form} if it is a disjoint union of elementary Moore flow categories, Chang flow categories and Baues--Hennes flow categories of special words. \end{definition}
+Recall that a framed flow category $\cC$ of homological width $3$ is in Baues--Hennes form, if it is a disjoint union of elementary Moore flow categories, Chang flow categories and Baues--Hennes flow categories of special words.
+It remains to show that a framed flow category in almost Baues--Hennes form can be turned into Baues--Hennes form.

 \begin{lemma} Let $(w,A)$ and $(w',A')$ be equivalent cyclic words.
 Then $\B(w,A)$ is move equivalent to $\B(w',A')$. \end{lemma}

 \begin{proof} By Proposition \ref{prop:duking_one} we can replace the matrix $A$ by any matrix $B$ it is similar to.
 In particular, if $A$ is decomposable, we can decompose $\B(w,A)$ as well so we may as well assume that $A$ is indecomposable.